All communication in this course takes place via two channels: (1) the course website and (2) the course forum.

 All students must abide by the standards outlined in the ANU statement on academic honesty and plagiarism.
 Please review the specific requirements for this course on the academic integrity website of the course.
 As a reminder, individual assignment submissions must include a signed integrity and originality statement, and all group submissions must include a signed group originality statement.
 (Please also read the expectations outlined in Assignment Effort and Assignment Groups sections above.)

-Marks and feedback for all assignments will be released through GitLab.
-The marks will also be available on Streams.
+Marks and feedback for all assessments will be released through GitLab.
+The marks will also be available on Wattle.

 Late submission of assessment items (and non-attendance at exams) will result in a mark of zero for the assessment item.

 This means you must plan ahead and not leave your submission to the last minute.
 We will not accept last-minute excuses for lost work, e.g., because you forgot to push changes to GitLab.